sonjaheikkinen/mapGenerator/documentation/weeklyReports/week3.md

 ## Questions and problems

 * When using map exponents greater than 9, the program takes too long (about a minute or more) to get started.
 After initial start, new maps are still generated rather quickly so this is not too much of a problem, but I would still like to find a way to make it a bit faster.
-Problem is, I don't really know whats taking so long on the first time (propably something to do with the computer allocating memory space for big arrays?), but maybe that will clear out.
+Problem is, I don't really know whats taking so long on the first time (propably something to do with the computer allocating memory space for big arrays?), but maybe that will clear up.

 ## Next week